enginksaa/Avarage_Exam_Result_Calculator/README.md

 # Exam Result calculator for 5 classes
-## i made a basic calculator for exam result i used boolean for deciding pass or failed status
+### I made a basic exam results using C++ for Patika.dev Developer Program
+#### I used C++ boolean and java.util.Scanner if avarage result bigger than 60 output will say "Sinifi Gecti" other way "Sinifta Kaldi"